ledgerloops/braided-snap/README.md

 * servers don't subscribe to each other; they don't need to, because they immediately post every transaction to each other. but a client can subscribe to a server.
 * only have two accounts, and two bearer tokens that give authority to send money from each of them
 * simple overdraft check both on the sending server and the receiving server
-* simple in-memory data storage (no way to recover from restart)
+* simple in-memory data storage (no way to recover from restart), see https://github.com/ledgerloops/braided-snap/issues/1
 * treat the ledger as two arrays of transactions, balance is derived on-the-fly when needed
 * transaction id's are derived simply from their place in the array
 * ledger version numbers are a concatenation of number of transactions on record for each account
-* but in alphabetical order by account name, so they two servers will label versions in the same way (see #2)
+* but in alphabetical order by account name, so they two servers will label versions in the same way (see https://github.com/ledgerloops/braided-snap/issues/2)